The Real Cloud Decision: Who Owns Performance, Security, & Cost?

 Understanding the Risks of Cloud Migration and Security Measures to Mitigate Them

-As your organization evaluates cloud migration, it’s critical to understand the risks.
+As your organization evaluates cloud migration, it’s critical to understand the security challenges in cloud computing.
 Security is a top concern for many businesses, so before you move your company’s data and services to the cloud, you must understand how to mitigate any potential risk.
-Understanding cloud security risks are essential for an effective migration strategy.
+Understanding data protection during cloud migration is essential for an effective migration strategy.
 The first step in this process is understanding the potential risks of migrating your organization to the cloud.
-After all, not every business can trust third parties with their data.
-But with the proper security measures in place, moving to a cloud platform can benefit almost any business.
-Download our infographic to understand how to reduce cloud migration security risks in a quick overview, and continue reading the blog for more information.

 What Is Cloud Migration?